 Background: The burden of non-communicable diseases (NCDs) continues to increase globally especially in developing countries, with different risk factors contributing to the surge.
 The rural dwellers are now having their own share of the burden

-Objective: This study aimed to prevalence and risk of non-communicable diseases among geriatric population in rural area of Owo local government, Ondo state, Nigeria
+Objective: This study aimed to identify the prevalence and risk of non-communicable diseases among geriatric population in rural area of Owo local government, Ondo state, Nigeria

-Methods: The study was a descriptive cross-sectional study in design, which involved 346 elderly (aged 60–90) who were systematically sampled from six rural communities in the Owo Local Government Area, Ondo State.
+Methods: It was a descriptive study, cross-sectionalin design, which involved 346 elderly (aged 60–90) who were systematically sampled from six rural communities in the Owo Local Government Area, Ondo State.
 A structured, interviewer-administered questionnaire was used to elicit data from the respondents on demographical characteristics, medical and lifestyle pattern and dietary habits of the respondent.
 Anthropometric status, random blood glucose and high blood pressure were assessed using anthropometric indices, glucometer and a digital sphygmomanometer, respectively, in line with World Health Organization standards.
 Descriptive statistics, chi-square, and correlation were employed using statistics package for social science, version 25, was used to analyze the generated data.
 The level of significance was determined using a probability of (p<0.05).

-Result: findings shows that about 15.3%, 11.0%, and 4.6% drink alcoholic beverages, sniff tobacco, and smoke cigarettes respectively while 23.1% and 3.1% are on hypertensive drugs and confirmed diabetics.
+Result: findings shows that 15.3%, 11.0%, and 4.6% drink alcoholic beverages, sniff tobacco, and smoke cigarettes respectively while 23.1% and 3.1% are on hypertensive drugs and confirmed diabetics.
 About 16.5% ate less than 3 times per day.
 Breakfast was skipped by (36.6%) while 15% ate outside the home.
 Central obesity as revealed by WC, WHtR, and WHR are 33.8%, 30.3%, and 30.6%, respectively.
 About 36.7% and 23% had elevated systolic and diastolic blood pressure, respectively.
 SBP correlated with ADL score (r = 0.353, P = 0.003) while 20.1% of the respondent had an elevated blood glucose level.